 Heidi Foo is a PhD candidate at the University of New South Wales where she has been awarded the Scientia PhD Scholarship to fund for her studies.
-Her current work investigates the neurobiological mechanisms underlying the aging process in the adult lifespan using structural MRI, DTI, fMRI, and genetics.
-She aims to use machine learning methods to develop a brain age model to predict mild cognitive impairment.
+Her current work investigates the genetics of functional brain networks using graph theory approach in the ageing population.
 Previously, she has also spent some time at the Memory and Aging Center at University of California San Francisco where she learnt to use seed-based analysis in fMRI data as well at the Agency of Science, Technology, and Research in Singapore where she learnt to use optogenetics and functional MRI on mouse models.

 B.A, Psychology (University of Haifa, Israel); Ph.D Clinical Neuro-Psychology (University of Haifa, Israel); Postdoctoral fellow (University of Maryland).